 - Vanguard Inflation-Protected Securities Fund.
 This fund is an actively managed, intermediate-term bond fund that invests primarily in Treasury inflation-protected securities.
 This fund seeks inflation protection and income, yet is typically less volatile than nominal U.S. Treasury bonds.

 - Fidelity Strategic Income Fund.
 Invests in a broad range of debt, both in the U.S. and abroad.
 This fund targets a mix of 40% high-yield bonds, 30% U.S. government and high-quality corporate bonds, 15% emerging market debt, and 15% foreign developed market securities.

 - Templeton Global Bond Fund.
 This fund is actively managed and invests at least 80% of its assets in bonds of governments and government agencies located anywhere in the world.

-Hybrid funds, which include asset allocation and balanced funds, are blended funds that invest in both stocks and debt securities with wide latitude to vary the proportions.
+Balanced funds are blended funds that invest in both stocks and debt securities with wide latitude to vary the proportions.
+This group include asset allocation and balanced funds.
 Share price and return will vary due to fluctuations in the markets and the fund manager's skill in allocating assets among the markets.

-- PAX World Balanced Institutional Class Fund (PAX World Fund).
+- PAX World Balanced Institutional Class Fund.
 With a mix of both stocks and bonds, the PAX World Balanced Fund invests in socially responsible companies to seek income, conservation of principal, and long-term growth of capital.